david-sledge/datapack/spec.md

 ## Value Formats
 ### Primitives
 #### Nil
 This is a unit type.
 It is bottom for the specification.
+It can be used in place of a property name of an object.

 #### Boolean
 Binary value of true or false.

 #### Numbers
 ##### Integers
 Signed integers of up to 8 bytes.

 ##### Floating Points
 Single and double precision.

 ### Bin
 This represents raw binary data.
 Fixbin, bin 8, 16, and 32.
 This data type can also be used to represent property and class local names (see below).

 ### String
 This represents a UTF-8 string.
 Fixstring, string 8, 16, and 32.
 This data type can also be used to represent property and class local names (see below).

 ### Collections
+#### Qualified name
+Qualified names are use for class names and Object property names.
+A qualified name consists of an optional namespace name and a required local name.
+The local name is represented as either a string or a binary data block.

+#### Class name
+A class name is indicated by the class name byte followed by a qualified name.

 #### Sequence
-Sequence of any values; numbers, booleans, nil, sequences, assortments, binary data, and/or objects.
-Sequences support an optional class name.
+Sequence of any values; numbers, booleans, nil, strings, binary data, sequences, dictionaries, and/or objects.
+Sequences support an optional class name, which if specified must appear immediately after the sequence byte.

-#### Assortment
+#### Dictionary
-##### Assortment Element
-Key, value, or key/value pair.
-Assortments can be used to represent maps, sequences, sets, or a combination thereof.
-Keys and values can be any value pack type: number, boolean, nil, binary data, sequence, assortment, or objects.
+A dictionary is a series Key/value pairs.
+Keys and values can be any value pack type: number, boolean, nil, string, binary data, sequence, dictionary, or object.

 #### Object
-Objects support an optional class name.
-A class name consists of an optional namespace and a required local name.
-The object format byte must be followed by either a class name format byte, or a series of zero or more properties (qualified names, values, or qualified name/value pairs).
-An object is terminated by a collection end format byte.
-If a class name byte is supplied, it must be followed by either a UTF-8 string (represented by a binary data block) or a namespace and then a UTF-8 string.
-Following the string must be a series of zero or more properties.
+An object is a series of zero or more qualified name/value pairs.
+Nil may be used in place of a qualified name.
+Objects support an optional class name, which if specified must appear immediately after the object byte.

 0101 0110 [0101 0100 [namespace] binary] (0 or more properties) 0100 0001
-##### Property
-Each property consists of a qualified name, a value, or a qualified name/value pair.
-A qualified name is an optional namespace and a UTF-8 string (binary data block) which represents the local name.
-#### Class Name
-The class name byte is followed by a qualified name.
-#### Qualified Name
-A qualified name consists of an optional namespace name and a required local name.
-The local name is represented by binary data block and itself represents a UTF-8 string.

 #### Namespace
 Fixnamespace, namespace 8, 16, and 32.
 UTF-8 encoding.

 #### Collection End
-Marks the end of the current sequence, object, or assortment.
+Marks the end of the current sequence, object, or dictionary.
 Required for every collection.
-#### No Key/Value Format
-This is a special format that represents the that a value lacks a key or that a key is not mapped to a value.
-The resulting data structure is a combination of a map, array, and set all rolled into one.